HHCDA Community Organic Garden Meeting

 Foster a strong, healthy community of which Ho-Chunk Nation members can be proud – through providing members with quality, affordable housing and programs that help meet the Ho-Chunk Nation’s social, cultural, and community needs.

-Ho-Chunk Housing and Community Development Agency (HHCDA) is a nonprofit provider of affordable housing and community services to Ho-Chunk Nation members and other Native Americans in the Nation’s 16-county HUD formula area.
-The agency has a staff of 35, many of whom have worked for us for 10-20 years.
-Originally established as Ho-Chunk Housing Authority in 1974, the agency initially developed 151 affordable rental units in the 1970s and 1980s, along with community buildings, in the different HHCDA Wisconsin communities:
+The Ho-Chunk Housing and Community Development Agency (HHCDA) is a non-profit organization that offers affordable housing and community services to members of the Ho-Chunk Nation and other Native Americans residing in the Nation’s 16-county HUD formula area.
+HHCDA has a team of 35 dedicated staff, some of whom have been with the agency for 10-20 years.
+Originally known as the Ho-Chunk Housing Authority, HHCDA was established in 1974 and developed 151 affordable rental units and community buildings in various Wisconsin communities.

 The Nation’s (and HHCDA’s) formula area includes the Wisconsin counties of Adams, Clark, Columbia, Crawford, Dane, Eau Claire, Jackson, Juneau, Monroe, Sauk, Shawano, Trempealeau, Vernon, and Wood, and Houston County, Minnesota.
 All housing services provided through IHBG funding are targeted at low-income households (those with household income less than or equal to 80% of area median income), with 10% of funding eligible to households whose income is between 80% and 100% of median.